StanfordSpezi/SpeziChat/README.md

 The [`MessagesView`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/messagesview) displays a `Chat` containing multiple `ChatEntity`s with different `ChatEntity/Role`s in a typical chat-like fashion.
 The `View` automatically scrolls down to the newest message that is added to the passed `Chat` SwiftUI `Binding`.
+The `typingIndicator` parameter controls when a typing indicator is shown onscreen for incoming messages to `Chat`.

 ```swift
 struct MessagesViewTestView: View {